 6. Strip the floor

 If your floor is badly scratched and none of the tips above works, then it might be time to strip your floor.
 Use a stripping agent that’s right for your floor and follow the instructions on how to use it.
 After stripping, apply stain, wax, or paint your floor as necessary.
-If you need help, simply hire an expert in floor repair Perth.
+If you need help, simply hire an expert in floor sanding Perth.